Bilayer Ion Trap Design for 2D Arrays: Numerical ion stability

 While the first test of junction stability using the numerical method outlined above verified ion stability at fixed voltage levels, a second test confirmed the stability of the complete transfer protocol.
 The trap from \cFIG{fig:singleTrap} served as a basis for one of the layers, duplicated to produce the full local configuration, as shown within the global configuration of \cFIG{fig:dualTrap}.
 Initially, a spread of stable junction parameter configurations was considered, using the results from \cFIG{fig:complexMap}.

 Stable solutions were verified for $f(t) = 1/2$, demonstrating a static solution with the ion suspended between the traps for a paused junction operation.
 Then, transfers were validated using a function $f(t)$ which has three parts consisting of storing the ion with the bottom trap, linearly transferring to the upper trap, and finally storing the ion with the upper trap, all scaled to cover an arbitrary number of RF cycles.
-Sample paths are displayed in \cFIG{fig:traj} in conjunction with their analytic stability triplets.
+Sample paths are displayed in \cFIG{fig:traj} in conjunction with their analytic stability triplets. \commentB{The qualitative behavior of these paths is discussed in Subsection~\ref{pic-expl}}.
 Due to deviations in the trapping potential far from the origin, trap stability was weakened for large values of $\alpha$, to the point that stability is lost for $\alpha > 0.3$.
 However, as noted at the end of Sec.~\ref{sec:analyticTreatment}, large values of $\alpha$ are rarely relevant for practical ion junction operation.
 Additionally, \cFIG{fig:traj} illustrates differences in axial potential strength and practical configurations for ion junction tuning, as further discussed in the caption.

-No tuning was necessary to configure the traps, as all tested trap frequencies naturally occurred in the stable region for the two-trap protocol.
-This is expected to hold true for common ion trap configurations.

 Instantaneous transfers are theoretically possible, but will be practically limited by filters on the RF voltages and the need to minimize motional excitation.
 In numerical tests, control electrodes successfully contained the ion, although in some transfers, the average $v_y$ was increased.
 This corresponds to the attenuation of the stability cross-section of the junction transfer observed as $\alpha$ increases in \cFIG{fig:complexMap}, predicting that the ion would be lost in the $y$-axis for sufficiently large $\alpha$.